jdaw1/placemat/Documentation/introduction_first_placemat.md

 This PostScript program creates all the paperwork useful for managing such tastings, large or small.
 Lots of output is at [jdawiseman.com](http://www.jdawiseman.com/placemats_list.html).

-It is a PostScript program, and does not hide that.
+It is a program written wholly in [PostScript](http://en.wikipedia.org/wiki/PostScript), and does not hide that.
 It consists of a single long text file, with user-chosen parameters at the top, and PostScript code underneath.
 Those user-chosen parameters are written in Postscript, in PostScript syntax.

 Nonetheless, placemats can be and have been made by those with no prograaming expertise.